Woestijnbok/Tron-Battle-Tanks-Remake/README.md

 # Introduction

 Welcome to my remake of *Tron Battle Tanks*, this is one of my larger projects that I have done.
-Mainly because I am made my own engine "Minigin" which has some neat features.
+Mainly because I made my own engine "Minigin" which has some neat features.
-I then used Minigin to create the remake, this remake has some new game modes and a scoreboard.
+I then used Minigin to create the remake which some new game modes and other features.
 Bullets in this game can bounce up to a maximum amount of 5.
 The player and enemies can teleport to a random location when entering the pink diamond in the middle.

 <div align="center">